grafana/grafana-community-support-squad/Agendas/2022Agenda.md

 **Topic Trends**

 - Top posts in user-essentials category:
   - Walk through of how to find the top posts in each category.
 User-essentials covers a lot of different categories, so we'll do a quick demo.
+  - This post [How to hide zero or null values in Legend in Grafana 8](https://community.grafana.com/t/how-to-hide-zero-or-null-values-in-legend-in-grafana-8/54369) has 6.1k views the related GH Discussion has 200 votes.

 **Needs Investigation**